top of page

 Director

 Before starting a family, I had a successful career in property.
 When my eldest child was very young, it became clear that he was not meeting expected developmental milestones.
-Like many parents, I suddenly found myself navigating the SEND system at a time of worry, urgency and uncertainty.
+Like many parents, I suddenly found myself navigating the SEND system, seeking the right educational support at a time of worry, urgency and uncertainty.

-Through advocating for my own child, I learned how complex and overwhelming the system can be, and how crucial early, informed action is for children and families.
+Through advocating for my own children, I quickly realised how complex and overwhelming the special educational needs and disabilities (SEND) system can be, and how crucial early, informed action is for children and families.

-This inside knowledge reinforced my belief in the power of effective mediation.
-When communication is clear, evidence is strong and families are genuinely heard, many disputes can be resolved without the emotional and financial toll of tribunal proceedings.
+These combined experiences have reinforced my belief in the value of effective SEND advocacy and early negotiation with local authorities.
+When communication is clear, evidence is strong, and families are genuinely heard, many disputes can be resolved without the emotional and financial strain of a SEND Tribunal appeal.

-I am a trained SEND advocate, I was a volunteer tribunal officer with a national SEND advocacy charity for 4 years, and was a trustee for over six years with an award-winning children’s charity.
-I remain committed to ongoing professional development, attending annual SEND and education law conferences to ensure my knowledge stays current for the benefit of the families I support.
+I am a trained SEND advocate, committed to ongoing professional development.
+I regularly attend SEND and education law conferences to ensure my knowledge remains current and relevant for the families I support.

-If you need informed guidance from someone who understands both the system and the parental journey, I would be very happy to talk.
+If you need informed guidance from someone who understands both the legal framework of SEND and the lived experience of parenting children with additional needs, I would be very happy to talk.

 Our Philosophy